The latest "Hunter" combat module was developed for the military: it hits the target with the first shot

 Read also:

-An innovative helmet to assist in missile launches has been developed for Su-57 fighter pilots
+An innovative helmet for assisting in missile launches has been developed for Su-57 fighter pilots

-UAC for the first time showed live a unique S-76 vertical take-off UAV
+UAC first showed live a unique S-76 vertical take-off UAV

-A promised three years waiting: the production date of the unique C-76 drone has been announced
+They wait three years for the promised: the production date of the unique C-76 drone has been announced